darren-butler/FinalYearProject/README.md

+# NOTICE
+To save on git LFS costs the majority of files in this reposityory have been deleted, as a result this project can no longer be built.
+A feature overview can been seen at https://www.youtube.com/watch?v=LTX6R8bwlxc

 ## About
 As part of our 4th year Applied Project & Minor Dissertation we set out to research and explore new technologies to produce an application that adheres to game development industry standards.
 Our aim was to create a game that incorporated the core features of networked multiplayer, procedural level generation, A.I. controlled enemies, and other minor gameplay systems.